PDC World Darts Championship: Averages

 Since the breakaway of the PDC players, there has been much debate about the relative merits of the players within each organisation.
 The debate often focuses on the three-dart averages of players in matches.

-An average over 100 in a match in the PDC World Championship has since been achieved 195 times.
-This is compared to 21 times in the BDO World Championship, following the 2019 event.
 In 2010 Phil Taylor became the first player to average over 100 in all six rounds of the tournament.
 He repeated this feat (though lost the final) in 2015 and Michael van Gerwen achieved it in 2017 and 2019.

-An average of over 105 in a match in the PDC World Championship has been achieved 40 times.
-The highest match average ever in the BDO World Championship is 103.83 by Raymond van Barneveld in his quarter-final victory over John Walton in 2004.